elasticio/elasticio.github.io/content/_developers/how-the-oauth2-process-works.md

   - /references/how-the-oauth2-process-works.html
 ---

 To learn about the details of OAuth2 authorization and the mechanism behind we refer to [The OAuth Bible](http://oauthbible.com/) which we highly recommend.
-The exaplanation below is based on that extensive document customised to the case of this iPaaS.
+The exaplanation below is based on that extensive document customized to the case of this iPaaS.

 >**Please note:** Every OAuth2 API provider has its own specific requirements.
 Make sure to check the documentation of the service before assuming anything and building the OAuth2 routines in your private component.